 I must first say, I am not qualified to give diagnosis and

 rehabilitation prescription for injury.
 These cases require the

 expertise of a licensed physician.
 I would advise setting an

 appointment with a sports medicine doctor or an orthopedic physician.

 a physical therapist.
-Keep in mind many insurance plans requires
+Keep in mind, many insurance plans require

 you to be referred by a general practitioner who sometimes are

 not well educated in sports medicine.